MichaelAkridge-NOAA/Open-Science-Codespaces/google-cloud-shell/TUTORIAL.md

 Once the container is running, you can visit it by::
 - Clicking the Web Preview button <walkthrough-web-preview-icon></walkthrough-web-preview-icon>
 - and select "Preview on port 8080" To Access your Environment

+### FAQ: How to Tell if its running?
+You should see a message in the terminal once it's ready, similar to:
+"py-rocket-base  | [I 2024-06-11 02:01:34.895 ServerApp] Jupyter Server 2.14.1 is running at:"

 ## Congratulations
 That's it!
 As you can see it's very easy to get started with Google Cloud Shell and container images.